-The optimization of cable-stayed bridges can be stated as that of the minimization of structural cost or volume, and the maximum stresses throughout the structure.
-Additional objectives are aimed at the deflections or displacements and to guarantee that the design variables are at least specified minimum values.
-The work started with the shape and sizing optimization by using a 2D finite-element model for the analysis.
-The problem was extended to three-dimensional analysis and the consideration of erection stages under static loading (Negrão and Simões, 1997).
-Seismic effects were considered in the optimization both by a modal-spectral approach and a time-history based procedure (Simões and Negrão, 1999).
-In most of the previous studies, a grid solution was adopted for modelling the deck, with stiffening girders supporting transverse beams, although box-girder sections were employed (Negrão and Simões, 1999).
-Prestressing design variables were also considered for the problems of optimal correction of cable forces during erection.
-Deterministic Optimization enhanced by reliability performance and formulated within the probabilistic framework is called reliability-based optimum design.
+Simões 1997).
+Seismic effects were considered in the optimisation both by a modal-spectral approach and a timehistory based procedure (Simões and Negrão 1999).
+In most of the previous studies, a grid solution was adopted for modelling the deck, with stiffening girders supporting transverse beams, although box-girder sections were employed (Negrão and Simões 1999).
+Pre-stressing design variables were also considered for the problems of optimal correction of cable forces during erection.
+Deterministic optimisation enhanced by reliability performance and formulated within the probabilistic framework is called reliability-based optimum design.
 These are considered important ingredients in the design of advanced structural systems.
-Wider applications still exhibit limitations mainly attributed to the deeply nested architecture of this procedures involving analysis with finite elements, reliability analysis, sensitivity analysis and optimization.
+Wider applications still exhibit limitations mainly attributed to the deeply nested architecture of this procedures involving analysis with finite elements, reliability analysis, sensitivity analysis and optimisation.

-The behaviour of complex structures is often analysed by means of Finite Element Analysis (FEA).
+The behaviour of complex structures is often analysed by means of finite element analysis (FEA).
 Stresses and deformations of the structure can be computed given the (deterministic) parameters of loads, geometry and material behaviour.
 Some structural codes specify a maximum probability of failure within a given reference period (lifetime of the structure).
 This probability of failure is ideally translated into partial safety factors and combination factors by which variables like strength and load have to be divided or multiplied to find the so-called design values.
-These design values are to be used as input for a Finite Element Analysis.
-The outcome of the calculations is compared with the limit states (for example collapse or maximum deformation).
+These design values are to be used as input for an FEA.
+The outcome of the calculations is compared with the limit states (for example, collapse or maximum deformation).
 The structure is supposed to have met the reliability requirements when the limit states are not exceeded.
 Reality is different.
-First of all the (code type) level I method using partial safety factors makes it only plausible that the reliability requirements are met for average structures.
-Second aspect is that safety factors are often based on experience only.
+First of all, the level I (codebased design) method (JCSS 1981) using partial safety factors makes it only plausible that the reliability requirements are met for average structures.
+The second aspect is that safety factors are often based on experience only.
 A link with the required reliability on a theoretical basis often does not exist.
-Third aspect is the system behaviour of structures.
+The third aspect is the system behaviour of structures.
 The safety factors are often derived for components of the structure like girders and columns.
 A structure as a whole behaves like a system of these components.
 As a result, depending on the kind of system, the structure can be more or less reliable than its components.
-The advantage of the code type level I method (using partial safety factors out of codes) is that, the limit states are to be checked (by means of an FEA) for only a relatively small number of combinations of variables.
+The advantage of the code type level I method (using partial safety factors out of codes) is that the limit states are to be checked (by means of an FEA) for only a relatively small number of combinations of variables.
 A disadvantage is the lack of accuracy.
-A code type level I method uses partial safety factors which lead to sufficient reliability for average components of structures.
-These problems can be overcome by using more sophisticated reliability methods such as level II (FORM) and level III (Monte Carlo) reliability methods.
+A code type level I method uses partial safety factors, which lead to sufficient reliability for average components of structures.
+These problems can be overcome by using more sophisticated reliability methods such as level II (first order second moment reliability methods, FOSM) (Hasofer and Lind 1974) and level III (Monte Carlo) reliability methods (Rubinstein 1981).
 The problem with these methods is the considerable computational effort when used in combination with FEA.
-The combination of Directional Sampling and a Response Surface method is a kind of importance directional sampling using a smaller number of limit state evaluations.
+The combination of directional sampling (Bjerager 1988) and a response surface (Faravelli 1989) method is a kind of importance directional sampling using a smaller number of limit state evaluations.
 The improvement to the standard directional sampling procedure lies in the use of FEA for the important directions and a response surface for less important directions.
 In practise this means that, after the response surface is constructed, only few FEA computations have to be performed.